CodeYourFuture/Module-Data-Flows/debugging/book-library/readme.md

 ## Bugs to be fixed

-1. Website loads but doesn't show any books
+1. Website loads but doesn't show any books - fixed
-2. Error in console when you try to add a book
+2. Error in console when you try to add a book - fixed
-3. It uses the title name as the author name
+3. It uses the title name as the author name - fixed
-4. Delete button is broken
+4. Delete button is broken - fixed
-5. When I add a book that I say I've read - it saves the wrong answer
+5. When I add a book that I say I've read - it saves the wrong answer - fixed

 I think there are other some other small bugs in my code...but I'm lazy so I can't fix them all.
+- unsure if ive caught all the bugs but have made changes I thought were pertinent and ensure full lighthouse score

 I wish somebody would help me!